reconquest/shadowd/README.md

 `/var/shadowd/cert/` directory, which location can be changed through flag `-c <cert_dir>`.

+Since client needs certificate, you should copy `cert.pem` on server with client to `/etc/shadowc/cert.pem`.

 ### Start shadowd

 As mentioned earlier, shadowd uses REST API, by default listening on `:8080`,